kora-projects/kora-docs/mkdocs/blog/en/kora-dynamic-runtime-refresh.md

 ---

-# Configuration Can Still Cause Different Instances
+## Configuration Can Still Cause Different Instances { #config-different-instances }

 Structural reproducibility does not imply identical instances.